MrNati/Slack-Card-Workspace/README.md

 # Slack Card Workspace

-Fix this Slack card up!
+I was asked to Fix this Slack card up!
+Using the instruction below.

 1. The buttons are very blocky.
 Change the CSS so that they have rounded corners of 4px.
 2. There seems to be a typo in the top part of the card.
 I don't know what a 'Stufent' is, but that's probably not the word you want.